srinidhifd/token-generator-app/README.md

 - **Customizable Tokens**: Users can define the number of tokens, token prefixes, and the number of tokens per row.
 - **Responsive UI**: The layout is responsive and adjusts seamlessly for various screen sizes.
 - **Clear and Generate Actions**: Users can generate tokens and clear the form to start over.
+- **Restrict users**: To generate token if tokens per row is greater than total number of tokens or if input fields are empty

 ## Project Structure